Boehringer-Ingelheim/deep-learning-based-quantification-of-NAFLD-NASH/README.md

 2. Store the tiles to be analyzed under ./data/.

-The structure shold be as follows (assuming you work on project_X):
+The structure should be as follows (assuming you work on project_X):

 ```bash
 ├── data                 # All projects should be here